This post may contain affiliate links. Read my full disclosure policy.

 Let me know how you liked this, please rate and comment below!

-Flavorful Kung Pao Noodles with your choice of chicken or roasted cauliflower served over noodles.
+Flavorful Kung Pao Noodles with your choice of chicken or roasted cauliflower served over noodles in a flavorful Kung pao noodle sauce.

 - 1 lb chicken (or sub crispy tofu or roasted cauliflower, see notes below)